Caen is the capital of the French department Calvados

 Thursday 28 July

 The second day of the meeting was sunny, but very windy.
 A two o'clock, when the meeting officially started, the wind speed was 10.5 m/s.
 The only ones who were pleased with that was Capitaine Madiot and Lieutenant Basset, who made a couple of flights in the army kites.
 The first flyer to show any interest in flying was Crochon.
 He rolled out his machine from the hangar at four o'clock, but he changed his mind and withdrew.
 Then Hanriot, Camerman and Paillette each made short flights, but nobody stayed in the air for more than a couple of minutes.

-At 17:20 Morane finally took off, despite the still strong wind.
-He impressed the onlookers by leaving the airfield to fly a circle high above the villages east of the airfield, before gliding down to perfect landing.
+At 17:20 Morane finally took off, despite the strong wind.
+He impressed the onlookers by leaving the airfield to fly a circle, high above the villages east of the airfield, before gliding down to perfect landing.
 He made a second flight at 18:40, climbing to 500 metres and gliding back towards the airfield against the wind.
 Hanriot took off at 18:47 but got in trouble with the wind and landed almost immediately.

-Morane's two flights totalled 10:09.6, the highest total of the day, but the result didn't count for the daily total flying time prize, because he hadn't flown before five o'clock as required by the regulations.
+Morane's two flights totalled 10:09.6, the highest total of the day, but the result didn't count for the daily total flying time prize, since he hadn't flown before five o'clock as required by the regulations.
 That prize went to Hanriot, whose total was 9:17.2.